 While the 4K-ready Chromecast Ultra already rocks an Ethernet port to deliver ultra-high-definition content, the standard Chromecast does not.
 That doesn’t mean you can’t retrofit yours with one, however.
 You can purchase an Ethernet adapter directly from Google that plugs into your wall outlet and into the USB port of the Chromecast.
 This is helpful for installing a Chromecast in a location with a weak Wi-Fi signal, or if you simply prefer the reliability of a hardwired connection.

 Use Chromecast as an audio streaming device

-Bluetooth is great for streaming audio to newer hi-fi systems and wireless speakers, but what about all those notifications?
-You can bypass those, and still user your phone while you jam out thanks to a slew of iOS and Android music apps with Chromecast support, including Pandora, Google Play Music, and Spotify.
+Bluetooth is great for streaming audio to newer audio systems and wireless speakers, but what about all those notifications?
+You can bypass those, and still use your phone while you jam out thanks to a slew of iOS and Android music apps with Chromecast support, including Pandora, Google Play Music, and Spotify.

-If you’ve got modern A/V receiver, amplifier, or powered speakers with an optical input, using the Chromecast to stream is as simple as setting your TV audio to “external speakers,” (typically in the settings menu under sound), and connecting an optical cable from your TV’s audio output to your audio device’s optical input.
+If you’ve got a modern A/V receiver, amplifier, or powered speakers with an optical input, using the Chromecast to stream is as simple connecting an optical cable from your TV’s audio output to your audio device’s optical input.
+(Note: In some cases you may need to set your TV audio to “external speakers,” and choose the optical output.
+This menu is typically found in the settings menu under sound.)
 Have an older amplifier with only analog inputs?
-Just get an optical to RCA adaptor online and plug into the RCA input of your sound system.
+Just get an optical to RCA adapter online and plug it into the RCA input of your sound system.